-Like arms of a starfish, five roads merge into the roundabout called Grosser Stern at the heart of the Tiergarten.
-At its centre is the...
+Like arms of a starfish, five roads merge into the Grosser Stern roundabout at the heart of the Tiergarten.
+The Victory Column at its...

 Akademie der Künste